Differential invariants of generic parabolic Monge-Ampere equations: Differential invariants of generic projective curve bundles

 with nowhere vanishing $f,g\in C^{\infty}(K)$.

 It is easy to check that coefficients $q_{i}$'s are transformed according to formulas (\ref{trasf_Pi}) and one can repeat what was already done previously in the case of equation (\ref{curva_proj_esterna}).
-In particular, equation (\ref{curva_proj_interna}) can be normalized as
+In particular, equation (\ref{curva_proj_interna}) can be normalized in the form

 with

 This way we obtain the following scalar differential invariants of PMAs